xformerfhs/transposer/README.md

 Both lengths are divisible by 2.
 This common factor means that the combined transposition with both passwords also has this common factor in the transposed characters.
 This weakens the encryption considerably.

+Decrypting works the other way around.
+I.e. one fills the encrypted text column-wise into the table with the order of the columns assigned by their numbers.
+Then one reads the decrypted text as the rows from top to bottom.

+In this example two columns have the length 4 and 6 have length 3.
+How does one know how long a specific column is?
+As the total length of the encrypted text is known, it is also known how long the last row is.
+So it is also known which columns are longer than the others.

 Using passwords with lengths that have a common factor will produce an error message.